Zankoku-Okuno/blag/articles/review/season-12018b-spring.md

 I think I should use the unfocus as a list of things I know I'll be ashamed of if I make progress on them: like watching YouTube, or playing unintentional games.

 Possibly the biggest problem with focus is just remembering that it is there.
-I think I had something physical getting in my way in January, and that may have been why it was successful then.
+I think I had something physical in January making itself known, and that may have been why it was successful then.
 There are two timescales that I need to worry about here: monthly and weekly.
-For the weekly focus, I think the left-hand side of a spread is more visible, so I think I'll put the focus there, and make sure it's nice big and colorful; I'll see how it goes.
+For the weekly focus, I think the left-hand side of a spread is more visible, so I think I'll put the focus there, and make sure it's nice and big and colorful; I'll see how it goes.
 As for the monthly focus, I think I need to de-improve Sisyphus and go back to having a loose sheet of paper floating on my desk instead of burying it in a notebook I've optimized to only ever look at weekly.